Nareshrana1999/GameZone/README.md

 2. Add your `index.html`, `style.css`, `script.js`, and any images.
 3. Add a logo for your game in `Assets/`.
 4. Edit `index.html` in the root folder to add your game to the menu.

 ---

-## 🤝 Contributing
-We welcome contributions from everyone!
-To contribute:
-1. Fork this repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes with clear messages.
-4. Push to your fork and submit a pull request.
-5. Wait for review and feedback.

-All contributions, big or small, are appreciated!
-Please follow the code style and add comments where necessary.

----